rootstrap/blog/content/Hash functions in daily life I - Martin Rubi.md

 ## Meet a hash function

-Each laundry order number was a sequencial integer number.
-The number was created at the time of leaving the laundry in the store and was printed in the ticket.
+Each laundry order number was a sequential integer number.
+The number was created at the time of leaving the laundry in the store and was printed on the ticket.

 The order number had around 10 digits.